matthieuSolente/email-darkmode/README.md

    </style>
 <![endif]-->
 ```
-To find the fallback color : In you test tool (testi@ or whatever) and using a chrome extension like colorzilla, take the color that interests you on the preview of your template in darkmode.
+To find the fallback color : In your test tool (testi@ or whatever) and using a chrome extension like colorzilla, take the color that interests you on the preview of your template in darkmode.

 ### Different Solutions to Keep text colors on VML